Thoughts on simplicity.

 Permacomputing

 The thoughts above are only a narrow slice of topics discussed in permacomputing, for further reading.
-My values don't entirely align with the concept of permacomputing as presented in the linked site, but I completely support the efforts to increase accessability, reduce hardware and computational waste, avoid bloat and inefficiency, and encourage sharing and openness.
+My values don't entirely align with the concepts as presented in the linked site, but I completely support the efforts to increase accessability, reduce hardware and computational waste, avoid bloat and inefficiency, and encourage sharing and openness.